septentrio-gnss/G5Dot/README.md

 |M.2_mosaicG5|     - | [100040](https://www.digikey.com/en/products/detail/anavs-gmbh/100040/28164182) |

-#### M.2 form factor
+### M.2 form factor
 ##### Why M.2?
-M.2 form factor is a standard interface used to provides a compact and flexible way to add extra functionality without redesigning the hardware.
+M.2 form factor is a standard interface used to provide a compact and flexible way to add extra functionality without redesigning the hardware.
 It is usually used in Laptops for Wi-Fi or SSDs, industrial PCs and embedded boards such as NVIDIA Jetson.

 NVIDIA Jetson boards are small powerful AI computers designed for applications like robotics, drones and smart systems.
 They provide powerful GPU performance in a compact, energy-efficient system, making them ideal for real-time AI and embedded development.